Sabbir-Rahman/kishanEcommFrontend/branching.md

 Push to master will trigger deployment.yml
 Pull to master will trigger development.yml

-# 2/ Staging
+# 2/ Staging:-
 This branch will consist development final code which have no bug, running in browser.
 This will also autometically tested.
 Master code will be pulled from here.

-Pushing/ Pulling to this branch will call test.yml and cypress.yml
+Pushing/ Pulling to this branch will trigger test.yml and cypress.yml